 Other easy fort additions include laundry baskets, plastic tables and chairs.
 And for those with advanced engineering skills, we’ve found a yoga ball or two make for an interesting side room!

 Your kids may spend hours playing in their forts, but make sure you take the time to join them.
 Whether for a few minutes helping to fix a saggy spot, or for an afternoon playing pretend, your kids will relish the chance to clown around with mom and dad.

 Jenkins has been known to grab his laptop and watch a movie with his children in their fort.
 He waxes philosophical when he talks about his kids’ extensive fort-building time.

 “It’s a great way for kids to express their creativity, and it’s amazing to see what they engineer,” says Jenkins.
 “They never build the same fort twice; it’s always different.
 For (me and my wife), it’s better than Wii.”

-This story was originally published in 2012 and has been updated for 2016.
+This story was originally published in 2012 and is updated regularly.